Here is a list of some of Gradle’s features.

 The Gradle Wrapper allows you to execute Gradle builds on machines where Gradle is not installed.
 This is useful for example for some continuous integration servers.
 It is also useful for an open source project to keep the barrier low for building it.
 The wrapper is also very interesting for the enterprise.
 It is a zero administration approach for the client machines.
 It also enforces the usage of a particular Gradle version thus minimizing support issues.

-Gradle is an open source project, and is licensed under the ASL.
+Gradle is an open source project, and is licensed under the Apache License 2.0.

 We think the advantages of an internal DSL (based on a dynamic language) over XML are tremendous when used in build scripts.
 There are a couple of dynamic languages out there.
 Why Groovy?
 The answer lies in the context Gradle is operating in.
 Although Gradle is a general purpose build tool at its core, its main focus are Java projects.
 In such projects the team members will be very familiar with Java.
 We think a build should be as transparent as possible to all team members.